 Why has Pakistan’s HPV vaccine campaign faced a backlash?

-Pakistan rolled out the vaccine for the HPV virus, which causes cervical cancer, last month.
+Pakistan rolled out the vaccine for the HPV virus last month.
+The virus causes cervical cancer.

 In September, Pakistan launched its first-ever national human papillomavirus (HPV) vaccine campaign, aiming to immunise more than 13 million girls aged nine to 14 in its first phase.